nycmeshnet/nycmesh.net/content/blog/supernode-3-is-here.md

 - Brooks and Tony for donating early and being the first Community Colo members
 - All who helped with the elevator shaft mounting and datacenter cabling ( Tony, Jonathan, Olivier, Brian, Brooks, Jason, Zach )
 - Jason, and others ( Olivier, Duncan ), for learning and executing the antenna mast mountings; This was a big work including concrete drilling, epoxy, bolts, generators, many drillbits, metal plates, etc.
+- All the cabling and crimping ( Olivier, Logan, Tony, Jason, Zach )
 - Logan for beautifying the wiring.

 Join us via Supernode 3 if you're in the area, or if you'd like to host a server inside.